deweysasser/locksmith/README.md

 locksmith
 =========

-A tool for managing SSH public keys on man remote servers.
+A tool for managing SSH public keys on remote servers.

 Overview
 ========